Is Children’s University Australasia and Africa (IO) (Children’s University) a pathway into university?

 Although Children’s University is not a direct path into a university, it aims to encourage students to aspire to further education and puts them on the path achieve their dreams.
 We do this by promoting a love of learning through fun and engaging activities at local Learning Destinations.

 In order for a Learning Destination to be validated it must have a link to a university program, providing participating students with skills that will enable them to succeed at the tertiary level.

 Can my child join independently or does the school have to be a member of Children’s University?

-Currently Children's University membership is based around the school as many extra-curricular activities are already taking place in schools, and this is a great starting point for Children's University learning.
-Once children are used to participating in validated learning based at school they begin to explore further opportunities in the wider community.
-Furthermore, in-school Children's University coordinators are essential for the day to day running of Children's University, and their role in preparing for graduation is invaluable.
-Other organisations that provide a similar support structure (such as local libraries) can also be involved in Children's University membership.
+Currently Children’s University membership is based around the school as many extra-curricular activities are already taking place in schools, and this is a great starting point for Children’s University learning.
+Once children are used to participating in validated learning based at school, they can start to explore further opportunities in the wider community.
+This is why in-school Children’s University coordinators are essential for the day to day running of the program and their role in preparing for graduation is invaluable.
+Other organisations that provide a similar support structure (such as local libraries) can also be involved in Children’s University membership.

 How does my school get involved?

 You will need to have a Children’s University coordinator in the school to oversee the program.
 This role could be filled by a teacher or a member of the support staff and could be carried out in a few hours per week after the initial set up stage.
 The coordinator will oversee the running and validation of Children’s University clubs or Restricted Learning Destinations in school, manage the issue and maintenance of Children’s University Passports to Learning, distribute Portal login information, approve Portal online activities, liaise with Children’s University around the validation and provision of activities by Public Learning Destinations and assist in preparation for graduations.
 Training in all of these areas will be provided by Children’s University.